maitag/peote-view-origin/README.md

 "Image"        pixels ;)
 ```

-To be near OpenGl, all that items are numbered by index to speed up rendering.

 You will be able to display "massive" graphic elements and use your own shadercode
 for variation, animation or combining Imagedata!